 Highway patrol, sheriff, city cop, etc--all assume a certain authority status by virtue of being what they are.
 I'm not a huge fan of the police in general, but that said they leave me alone.
 I like to think some of them do indeed serve and protect.
 Not all cop cars are black and white of course, but that is the generally recognized standard.
 Which also can be a nice metaphor, as in whether a person believes in values in terms of degree, or not.
 A near definition of fundamentalism is a view of life in terms of all or nothing.
 As such it is an almost perfect contrast to reality.
 Thus the Fashion Police car becomes what might be thought of as an 'anti-symbol'.
 Life boiled down to black and white, is no life at all.

 How cute, toy 'google eyes' all over that car, look honey.
 But wait, they're forming some sort of--Jesus in Heaven, cover the children's eyes quick!
-Save us from the hippies!
-Or the radical right-wing wackos!
-Whoever it is, dial 911! (this actually happened)!!
+Save us from the liberal hippie peaceniks!
+And dial 911 (this actually happened)!

-The stickers came about later, though they are what most people see first.
-Not that its sluggish on the road, its got 250 horses somewhere under that vast hood.
-I just usually drive slow.
+The stickers came about recently, though for viewing's sake they are what most people see first.
+Not that its sluggish, its got 250 horses somewhere under that vast hood.
+I'm just slow.
 It gets me around.
-One time in a local town overrun with Christians I had an encounter with one of the local sheep (there's more churches here than gas stations).
-I had car trouble so I'd stoped on a county road near someone's driveway, somebody's mom came out of her house and we had words, me telling her that the tow truck was on the way, her making it clear that she wanted me back in the car and away from her children, due in any moment off the school bus.
+Last week in town I fought with one of the local sheep (there's more churches here than gas stations).
+I had car trouble, we exhanged words, me telling her that the tow truck was on the way, her making it clear that she wanted me back in the car and away from her children, due in any moment off the school bus.
 After ensuing glares, she waited at the end of her driveway for her kids while I waited on the shoulder of the road for the tow truck.
-I expect she thought I was there to abduct them.
 Three of them got off the school bus; she had to physically restrain them from approaching.
+She didn't even see the stickers.
 Christian Hospitality Sucks Ass.
-It turns out the fuel filter was plugged.

 So why did I stick all this stuff on my car?
 Because you're not supposed to?
-Because I think its idiotic to spend a year's salary on a German sports sedan, so that strangers can see how you've "made it", when other people wonder if they can afford health care?
-Because I enjoy messing with people?
+Because I think its idiotic to spend $80,000 for a German sports sedan with blue xenon headlights when other people wonder if they can afford to splurge on breakfast cereal?
+Because I enjoy confusing people?
 Because I had to?
-More pics below...

 Artcar Stuff Summer 2003